POeticPotatoes/EireliaBusSystem/README.md

 **/deletebus**
    Aka. /delbus
    Permission: *eirelia.bus.edit*
         * Deletes an existing bus stop by name.
 	* In the case that multiple bus stops with the same name exist in different lines, the stops will be listed as clickable options for the player to specify which stop they are referring to.

+**/tobus**
+  Aka. /tobus
+  Permission: *eirelia.bus.edit*
+    * Teleports the player to an existing bus stop by name.
+    * In the case that multiple bus stops with the same name exist in different lines, the stops will be listed as clickable options for the player to specify which stop they are referring to.

 **/setbusmultiplier**
    Aka. /multiplier